magento/merchdocs/src/recommendations/workspace.md

 ## Settings

-The settings determine the SaaS environment that provides the recommendation behavioral data.
+The settings determine the SaaS data space that provides the recommendation behavioral data.

-- To change where recommendation behavioral data originates, choose a different SaaS environment.
+- To change where recommendation behavioral data originates, choose a different SaaS data space.

-- To configure a new SaaS environment, click <span class="btn">Edit Configuration</span>.
-To learn more, refer to [SaaS Settings]({% link recommendations/settings.md %}).
+- To configure a new SaaS data space, click <span class="btn">Edit Configuration</span>.
+To learn more, see [Settings]({% link recommendations/settings.md %}).

 ![Recommendations settings]({% link recommendations/assets/settings.png %}){: .zoom}
 _Recommendations Settings_